 11. Storing Your Tomatoes for Later Use

-Once you’ve harvested your vegetables, you can store them in your refrigerator for a couple of days or pickle and can them.
-To store them, remove any tomatoes that have gone bad and place the good ones in a single layer on paper towels inside of an airtight container.
-Make sure there is some space between each tomato, so they don’t ferment or rot as you stack them.
+To store tomatoes, remove any that have gone bad and place the good ones in a single layer on paper towels inside an airtight container.
+Make sure there is some space between each tomato so they don’t ferment or rot as you stack them.

 Final Words on How to Grow Tomatoes Indoors with Lights